 All were required to attend divine service, preaching, and catechizing on Sunday, and were forbidden to “violate or break the Sabbath by any gaming, public or private abroad or at home.”
 Transgressors suffered the loss of provisions for a whole week.
 Second offenders lost their allowance and were whipped.
 Death was the penalty for third time offenders.
 (Parker, 115)

 Though the death penalty was never used, the law illustrates how seriously Virginia’s early colonial administration regarded the Sabbath.
 Forced two decades later by Charles I to lessen these penalties, Virginia never became identified with Sabbatarianism the way Puritan New England would.

 We will return to New England shortly, but before we do, we need to review the stories of John Traske and the Book of Sports.

 The Book of Sports

 When James I ascended the English throne, everyone concerned about the proper observance of Sunday thought they had a king who would restore some respect for church practice.
-In fact, James gave every indication that he was also concerned about the need to reform the English people's Sunday habits.
+James gave every indication that he was concerned about the need to reform the English people’s Sunday habits.
 Thus, in 1603 and 1604, he decreed reforms to restrict some forms of Sunday entertainments.